Ecodev/graphql-doctrine/README.md

 #[API\Sorting([UserName::class])]
 final class Post extends AbstractModel
 ```

 ## Limitations

 ### Namespaces

 The `use` statement is not supported.
-So types in attributes or doc blocks should
+So types in attributes or doc blocks must
-either be the FQCN or in the same namespace as the getter.
+be the FQCN, or the name of a user-defined custom types (but never the short name of an entity).

 ### Composite identifiers